skatejs/skatejs/README.md

 Skate builds upon the
 [Custom Elements](https://w3c.github.io/webcomponents/spec/custom/) and
 [Shadow DOM](https://w3c.github.io/webcomponents/spec/shadow/) standards.
-It is capable of operating without the Shadow DOM &mdash; it just means you don't get any encapsulation of your component's HTML or styles.
+It is capable of operating without Shadow DOM &mdash; it just means you don't get any encapsulation of your component's HTML or styles.
 It also means that it's up to you to provide a way to project content (i.e. `<slot>`).
 It's highly recommended you use Shadow DOM whenever possible.

 Though most modern browsers support these standards, if you're still targetting IE11 then you'll need to include at least the Custom Element polyfill (and shim,